 The result won’t only be a nice physique.
 Strong glutes support your back and lower leg muscles during daily tasks, minimizing back and knee pain.
 They also improve your power and athletic performance, which is why you’ll see most volleyball players and sprinters sporting a round booty.

 The biggest Benefit a bubble butt will give you is the huge confidence boost that nothing else can possibly match.
 For me, it changed my freaking life!
 I’m not even kidding, wearing jeans never felt so darn good and just knowing that the guys are looking at me is such a good feeling.
+It’s worth it even if it meant I would have to work out 6 days a week or even 7 days a week.

 It’s those things that you do not think about that are the biggest and most important changes that having a bubble butt will do for you.